Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 Notice that we barely had to change anything to add humans to our code, how cool is that!

 But there's still an issue... my mischievous state doesn't tend to have me breaking into wardrobes by pulling on exposed clothing...
-I have a opposable thumb.
+I have an opposable thumb.

 In fact, when I'm in a mischievous mood, I probably don't behave the same as other humans, I probably don't behave the same as you when you're feeling mischievous.